ConstantinosKanellopoulos/Real-ESSI_postprocessing_tools/README.md

 This script was initially created for the needs of the paper:
 <p align="center">
-<strong>"Dynamic Structure-Soil-Structure Interaction for Nuclear Power Plants"</strong>
+<strong>" Dynamic Structure-Soil-Structure Interaction for Nuclear Power Plants "</strong>
 </p>

 An example figure from the paper after postpressing the output files with [generate_vtu.py](./generate_vtu_files/generate_vtu.py) follows :